madsenevoldsen/dejavu/README.md

 The idea is that once a traced method has been run it is possible, by using the framework, to re-run it with the exact same execution path as the original run.

-The methods you want traced can done so by annotating them @Traced, example:
+The methods you want traced can done so by annotating them <code>@Traced</code>, example:

 <pre>
 @Traced